syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 ![Hijri Extendable Range Selection in Flutter Date Range Picker](images/hijri-picker/flutter-hijri-date-range-picker-extendable-range-selection.png)

 >**NOTE**
-* The hovering effect which occurs while extend the range will not be displayed when the `DateRangePickerNavigationMode` set as `DateRangePickerNavigationMode.scroll`.
+* The hovering effect which occurs while extending the range will not be displayed when the `DateRangePickerNavigationMode` is set as `DateRangePickerNavigationMode.scroll`.

 ## Month cell customization
-You can customize the Hijri date picker month view by using the [monthCellStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfHijriDateRangePicker/monthCellStyle.html) property of `SfHijriDateRangePicker`.
+Customize the Hijri date picker month view by using the [monthCellStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfHijriDateRangePicker/monthCellStyle.html) property of `SfHijriDateRangePicker`.

 •    **Current month dates**: You can customize the current month date’s text style and background of the `SfHijriDateRangePicker` by using the [textStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/HijriDatePickerMonthCellStyle/textStyle.html) and [cellDecoration](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/HijriDatePickerMonthCellStyle/cellDecoration.html) properties of [HijriDatePickerMonthCellStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/HijriDatePickerMonthCellStyle-class.html).
 •    **Today date**: You can customize the today date text style and background of the `SfHijriDateRangePicker` by using the [todayTextStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/HijriDatePickerMonthCellStyle/todayTextStyle.html) and [todayCellDecoration](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/HijriDatePickerMonthCellStyle/todayCellDecoration.html).